Please change your location to view this page.

 How long are the training sessions?

-Our standard training session length is 3 hours.
+Our standard training session length is three hours.
 We usually take a short break half way through the session.
-We are able to shorten or lengthen session on request.
+We are able to shorten or lengthen sessions on request.

 How many people can attend a session?

-Our training sessions are generally suitable for 15 to 50 participants.
-For smaller or larger groups we are happy to tailor a proposal to your needs.
+Our training sessions are generally suitable for up to 30 participants.
+For larger groups we are happy to tailor a proposal to your needs.

 Are the sessions interactive?

 Yes!
-All NFP Law training sessions are designed to encourage questions, discussion and active involvement from participants.
+All our training sessions are designed to encourage questions, discussion and active involvement from participants.
 We use case studies, quizzes, small group work, real-life scenarios and other activities to engage participants and explore legal topics.

 Who are the trainers?

-All NFP Law training sessions are delivered by qualified lawyers with specialist expertise in not-for-profit and charity law.
+All our training sessions are delivered by qualified lawyers with specialist expertise in not-for-profit and charity law.

 All of our lawyers have experience in delivering legal training to community organisations.
 As Justice Connect is itself a not-for-profit organisation, our lawyers understand the context in which community organisations operate, sector terminology and the importance of providing clear, plain-language legal information to training participants.